 DNS leak protection and an internet kill switch are both included in the app.
 DNS leak protection prevents DNS requests from going to your ISP instead of NordVPN’s own DNS servers, improving privacy.
 A kill switch halts internet traffic in the event that the server connection drops, so nothing gets leaked onto your ISP’s network unencrypted.

 Most VPNs that have kill switches disable the internet altogether when a connection drops.
 NordVPN’s solution is a bit more nuanced.
 You can add specific running processes to the kill list, so only certain programs will lose their connection.
 If you wanted to halt downloads on your torrent manager but not your browser when the connection drops, for instance, the NordVPN app makes that a possibility.
+A full-on kill switch is also available.

 A recent addition to the NordVPN apps is CyberSec, which when enabled blocks ads, malware, and phishing threats.
 If you’re like me, you’ve already got most of that stuff set up on your browser and antivirus program, but another layer of security never hurts.